 4. Have a plan for bringing your baby home

-Some of the most distressing cases we see involve parents stranded with a newborn who have hit hurdles and delays getting birth certificates and passports.
+Some of the difficulties we have seen involve parents stranded with a newborn who have hit hurdles and delays getting birth certificates and passports.
 If you are British you are likely to be able to get a British passport for your baby, but the process can be lengthy and will vary depending on biology, your surrogate’s marital status and what legal documentation is available in the country of birth.
 We can advise you on your particular circumstances and what you will need to do.

-Given our experience of surrogacy in Mexico and Colombia we would not advise any parents to rely on being able to get a Mexico/Colombian passport for their baby to bring them home to the UK.
-You need an alternative immigration strategy and this needs careful planning.
+Given our experience of surrogacy in Mexico and Colombia we would not advise parents to rely on being able to get a Mexico/Colombian passport to bring their babies home to the UK, and to have an alternative strategy (such as a UK passport).

 5. Know what you need to do to secure your status as a family in the UK

-Even if you are registered as legal parents on your baby’s birth certificate in the place where he or she is born, UK law will still treat your surrogate as the legal mother and, if she is married, will treat her husband (or wife) as the father.
+Even if you are registered as legal parents on your baby’s birth certificate in Mexico or Colombia, UK law will still treat your surrogate as the legal mother and, if she is married, will treat her husband (or wife) as the other parent.
 To make sure your family is legally secure in the UK, you will also need to apply to the family court for a parental order after the birth.

 We manage more parental order applications than any other UK law firm every year, and have extensive experience helping parents navigate the process pratically and efficiently.
 We can advise you on what the court process involves but also what the court will ask you, so that as you go through the process you make the right decisions and gather the right information.
 We also offer a range of services for legal representation to suit different budgets.